 Learn about 409(a) business valuation requirements.

-409(a) valuations are an important part of tax planning and employee compensation planning for any company thinking of issuing options or other equity based compensation.
+A 409a valuation or 409(a) is an important part of tax planning and employee compensation planning for any company thinking of issuing options or other equity based compensation.

 409(a) refers to the IRS Revenue Code section 409(a).
 Often referred to as a “non-qualified plan,” this section provides for certain taxes that are payable based upon the issuance of employee stock options or stock appreciation rights (SARs).